adriaangraas/astra-kernelkit/README.md

  - from the integration with Cupy we can expect
     - support for streams so that we can dynamically offload/onload projections while the kernel is computing;
     - enable pinned host memory when possible to prevent page faults;
-    - DLPack tensor compatibility with e.g. PyTorch.
+    - DLPack tensor compatibility with e.g. PyTorch and Chainer.
  -  from the Python high-level API we get some development benefits such as
     - debugging, in-between copying of memory
     - easy plotting of algorithmic progress